Understanding interest on your home loan account will help you understand how your repayments work.

 When you apply for a mortgage you are borrowing a sum of money that has to be repaid.

 Interest and fees will be added to the sum or principal in the process of paying it back.
 All banks and lenders will charge you an interest rate as a percentage per annum, which is calculated according to your outstanding balance and the number of days in the month.

-If you have selected a variable interest rate, this can increase or decrease when changes are made to the official cash rate, so it would be a good idea to keep up to date with the Reserve Bank of Australia’s announcements - with the latest cash rate updates.
+If you have selected a variable interest rate, this can increase or decrease when changes are made to the official cash rate, so it's a good idea to keep up to date with the Reserve Bank of Australia’s announcements – with the latest cash rate updates.